EAMehdi/easyDauTeams/README.md

 # easyDauTeams

- Personnal script to automatically access my University Teams account on Google Chrome in windows 10 using Selenium
+ Personnal script to automatically access my University (Paris Dauphine) Teams account on Google Chrome in windows 10 using Selenium

  ## Guide